DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 sudo apt -y install gparted
 ```

-GParted can also be [installed on a USB thumb drive](https://gparted.org/liveusb.php)***↗***.
+GParted can also be [installed onto a USB thumb drive](https://gparted.org/liveusb.php)***↗***.

 ## Installing exfatprogs.

-exfatprogs allows partition management tools, like GNOME Disks and GParted, to use the exFAT file system when formatting partitions. exFAT is a proprietary file system from Microsoft, was released in 2006, and is the successor to FAT32.
+exfatprogs allows partition management tools, like GNOME Disks and GParted, to use the exFAT file system when formatting partitions.

+> NOTE: exFAT is a proprietary file system from Microsoft, was released in 2006, and is the successor to FAT32.

 * From the terminal, I install the exfatprogs library: